viewingparty/viewing_party/DTR.md

 ### Template for DTR Memo

-Project:
+Project: Viewing_party

-Group Member Names:
+Group Member Names: Max Ribbans, Alex Osborne, James Fox-Collis

 Goals and Expectations for the Project (What does each group member hope to get out of this project?
 What do we want to achieve as a team?
 How will we know that we're successful?):
+`Know we're successful when we know we want to keep working on the project, when we find ourselves in a good healthy work environment.
+As a team we hope to achieve atleast 1 well implemented exploration.`

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):
+`Flexible schedules, agreed upon time constraints and desire to work as a team, and when able to go forward working solo.`

 How we can use our strengths to overcome obstacles:

 Schedule Expectations (When are we available to work together and individually?
 What constraints do we have?
 Make sure to discuss the remote questions above in regards to this section):
+`Expect to have Saturday as blackout date, mornings to not work on project, and work times around dinner.
+Cut off time 8:30 pm.`

 Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?
 How will we make decisions as a team?
 How will we communicate about our emotional and mental well-being with each other?):
+`Continued communication through slack.`

 Abilities & Growth Expectations (Technical strengths and areas for desired improvement):
+`Definitely want to improve in terms of API consumption.`

 Workload Expectations (What features do we each want to work on?):